werbenhu/registry/README.md

 ```
 // id: service ID
 // bind:
-//    The current service needs to communicate with the address of the registry server.
+//    The address used to register the service to registry server.
 //    If there is a firewall, please remember that the port needs to open both tcp and udp.
 // bindAdvertise:
 //    The address that the service will advertise to registry server.